 If you haven’t published or won anything, don’t sweat it.
 Just like you don’t need to prove that you’re familiar with children (since we all were children at one point, we have experience), you don’t really need writing credits.
 Everyone starts somewhere.
 And, to be perfectly honest, most of the stuff that aspiring writers start off winning or publishing in, I haven’t heard of.
 It’s just nice to know that you’ve gotten yourself out there already, but if that’s not the case, don’t sweat it.

 So, brief and relevant.
 That’s about it.
-An excessive bio is one of the biggest query issues that I see, but it’s also less important, for example, on the list of query faults, than failing to make me care, so read this post, cut your bio in half, and move on.
+An excessive bio is one of the biggest query issues that I see, but it’s also less important, for example, on the list of query faults, than authors who are writing fiction that fails to make me care.
+So read this post, cut your query letter bio in half, and move on.